ashishmanjusoni/HTTP-Web-Server/README.md

         * http_request.cpp
         * http_response.cpp

 ## Project Description

 * The `server/include/http_linux_tcp_server.h` and `server/src/http_linux_tcp_server.cpp` will hold the actual implementation of the server via `LinuxTCPServer` class.

+## How to use

-* `app/myapp.cpp` will have the entry point function from where onc can instanciate the server through a constructor call `LinuxTCPServer server(8181)` and start the server using the function `server.start()` on the instanciated object.
-At this point the server will be started and ready to listen the  request on port 8181
+* `app/myapp.cpp` will have the entry point function from where one can instantiate the server through a constructor call `LinuxTCPServer server(8181)` and start the server using the function `server.start()` on the instantiated object.
+At this point the server will be started and ready to listen the  request on port 8181.
+The port is any number available on the running operating system.
+* Please note the server will validate the availability of the port only when start the server using `server.start()` function.
+If port is already in use then server will not be start.
-* Through `server.onRequest(string,void(*)(Request &,Response &)` one can provide one or many server side resource
+* Through `server.onRequest(string,void(*)(Request &,Response &)` one can provide one or many server side resource.
+The server resource function should have two parameter `Request &` and `Response &` and should have return type `void`.
 * To foward request to another resource on same http server then call `request.forward()` function and in argument give name of the resoruce without '/' character at the beginning.
-* Through `forward` function call one can also forward the input parameter, for that one has to invoke the `addParameter(key,value)` and on another side call `getParameter(key)` to get parameter value.
+* Through `request.forward()` function call one can also forward the input parameter, for that one has to invoke the `request.addParameter(key,value)` and on another side call `request.getParameter(key)` to get parameter value.
+* Write response to client, invoke `response.write("{content}")`, pass the content followed by response header which follow the TCP protocols.

 ## Compilation